Healthy children and youth past initiatives

-More than $30 million in funding was announced September 28, 2006 for seven new programs that will help put children and youth on a path to lifelong health.
-These initiatives include a screening program to detect conditions in newborns, programs to promote healthy weights and an award for healthy school communities.
+More than $30 million in funding was announced September 28, 2006 for 7 new programs that were to help put children and youth on a path to lifelong health.
+These initiatives included a screening program to detect conditions in newborns, programs to promote healthy weights and an award for healthy school communities.

-These initiatives, which are budgeted at $30.6 million over three years, include:
+These initiatives, which were budgeted at $30.6 million over 3years, included: